tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Another problem that could arise is major repairs being required after the tenant has moved out, which the landlord is responsible for.
 This is something to keep in mind.
   - one suggestion is to pay for a home warranty on the property (or have the tenants pay for one) at the start of the lease option, one that covers all major maintenance problems on the home.

+- be careful with lease option acquisition where you don't have control when the owner take back the property and you have no control on it.
+  - the depreciation can't be leveraged on lease option acquisition.

 # seller financing

 - The term seller financed refers to a property where the seller provides the financing.
 This can be done through a bank, a private lender, or even the seller themselves.
 The seller obtains a great interest rate on their money, while the buyer does not have to deal with a bank and pays just 5K for the property.